jakobringler/blog/content/notes/ML Sketching.md

 Combine that with some procedural COPs texture setup and we get something that looks much more involved than actually is!

 ![[notes/images/ml-bottles-cops.gif]]
-Source: Texture Setup was done by [Dixi Wen](https://linkedin.com/in/vincent-wen-a64886123)
+Source: Texture Setup was created by [Dixi Wen](https://linkedin.com/in/vincent-wen-a64886123)
 ### Constraints

 After showing this to my colleagues, they pretty much instantly started drawing random shit, which the generator can't create, due to architectural constraints.